 Keep in mind, however, that the process doesn’t happen overnight.
 There is plenty of planning involved in a kitchen makeover, even if you want minor upgrades.
+You want to make sure your kitchen has the specific style you want to bring to your home.
 As you design your project, there will be certain steps to take along the way for an effective process and satisfying results.
 However, it’s equally important to be aware of the common pitfalls that homeowners in Northern Virginia and the D.C. metro area encounter during residential remodeling.

 The goal of planning and preparation as you prepare to renovate your kitchen in Arlington or the surrounding area is to ensure you make the most of your investment while also having a rewarding experience.
 While it’s normal for small hiccups or unexpected issues to arise during the course of a kitchen remodel, there are some kitchen design mistakes you can avoid with a bit of awareness and preemptive action.

 Before you can determine the “what,” or each small detail included in your kitchen remodeling scope of work, you have to consider the “why,” or the overarching purpose of the doing the project.
 Carefully evaluate what aspects of your kitchen are less than optimal at the moment.
 Are you feeling cramped with extra cooks in the kitchen?
 Is your kitchen style no longer appealing?
 Is your workflow dysfunctional because of a poor layout or lack of a “work triangle”?
-Pinpointing your frustrations and then establishing project priorities to address them will help keep your project focused and on budget.
+Pinpointing your frustrations, make a list of questions to ask, and then establishing project priorities to address them will help keep your project focused and on budget.

 Not every kitchen tune-up requires a building permit, but certain projects do.
 It depends on your scope of work and your specific municipality.
 For example, in Arlington, VA, you must acquire a permit if your kitchen remodel involves adding, removing or relocating walls or fixtures.
 Attempting a renovation without a permit is a costly mistake.
 Fortunately, your home remodeler in Northern Virginia should know when and how to pull the appropriate permits for different types of kitchen renovations.